All planning checklists

 Lunch at a Local Spot

-Consider a pie and a pint at a traditional pub in the Grassmarket or a casual bite near Princes Street.
+Pie and a pint in the Grassmarket works well, or something casual near Princes Street.

 Moderate·High impact